Mathematics -- an imagined tool for rational cognition: Euclidean geometry

 Just as internal and external spatial activities can be distinguished, so can the geometry resulting from these activities.
-In my view of mathematics as our, in a certain sense, a priori tool of rational cognition, which I will explain below, geometry arising from internal activities is part of mathematics, while geometry arising from external spatial activities is part of physics.
+In my view of mathematics as our, in a certain sense, a priori tool of rational cognition,\footnote{I will explain my views below in Section 7.} geometry arising from internal activities is a part of mathematics, while geometry arising from external spatial activities is a part of physics.
 For example, caring about the direction of gravity belongs to external spatial activities, so pointing out that direction belongs to physical geometry and not to geometry arising from our internal spatial activities.
 Of course, in this physical geometry, as in other physical theories, appropriate mathematics is incorporated, but it is a different tool of rational cognition (see Section 5) than the geometry that arises from our internal spatial activities.
 In the book \cite{Sche}, it is nicely described how appropriate physical geometries emerge from our external spatial activities, which are very important for our survival.

-In \cite{Cu3}, an elementary system of axioms of Euclidean geometry is developed.
-The system on the one hand is directly founded on the three principles of symmetry described above, while on the other hand, through the process of algebraic simplification, gives an equivalent Weyl's system of axioms of Euclidean geometry (the axioms of Euclidean affine space) \cite[Chapter 1]{Weyl}.
+In \cite{Cu3}, an elementary system of the axioms of Euclidean geometry is developed.
+On the one hand, the system is directly founded on the three principles of symmetry described above, while on the other hand, through the process of algebraic simplification, it gives an equivalent Weyl's system of axioms of Euclidean geometry (the axioms of Euclidean affine space) \cite[Chapter 1]{Weyl}.
 In this way, Euclidean geometry is characterized by these three principles of symmetry without any additional assumptions (except the idea of continuity).
 Thus, I gave the argument that Euclidean geometry is an idealized mathematical model derived from intuition about our internal spatial activities.